Skip to main content

 Growth Hormone Peptide Therapy

-Another system often suppressed by is the production of Growth Hormone (GH).
+Another system often suppressed by chronic stress is the production of Growth Hormone (GH).
 GH is critical for tissue repair, cellular regeneration, and maintaining a healthy body composition.
 Its decline contributes to poor recovery, muscle loss, and increased fat mass.
 Peptide therapies are designed to stimulate the body’s own production of GH in a more natural, pulsatile manner than direct GH injections.

 These peptides work on different parts of the GH-releasing pathway, and are often used in combination for a synergistic effect: